freek7/base-webpack-started-2021/readme.md

 P.S. babel config works only in production mode (for optimization)

-press :fa-star: button if it was useful:tw-1f44c:
+press star button if it was useful=)